Supply chain finance: For the factor (the financier)

-By using the reverse factoring, these risks are materially reduced.

 Market size

-Given the competitive nature of the GSCF market (approved payable finance) and due to the fact that business undertaken is covered by customer and bank confidentiality, sources of information regarding market size and players are constrained and not widely available in the public domain.
+Given the competitive nature of the SCF market (approved payable finance) and due to the fact that business undertaken is covered by customer and bank confidentiality, sources of information regarding market size and players are constrained and not widely available in the public domain.
 As a result, indications on the market size are based mainly on estimates.
 The current, global market size for Supply Chain Finance is estimated at US$275 billion of annual traded volume, which translates in approximately $46 billion in outstandings with an average of 60 days payment terms.
 It is still relatively small compared to the market size of other invoice finance methods such as factoring, which remains the largest trade finance segment and is primarily domestic in focus.
-The potential market for Supply Chain Finance for the OECD (Organization for Economic Co-operation and Development) countries is significant and is estimated at $1.3 trillion in annual traded volume.
+The potential market for supply chain finance within the OECD (Organization for Economic Co-operation and Development) countries is significant and is estimated at $1.3 trillion in annual traded volume.
 The market serving European supply chains is approximately $600 billion.
-Based on these figures, the potential Supply Chain Finance market size for the US is estimated to be approximately $600 billion in traded volume per annum.
-A recent comprehensive research paper estimated that currently there are 200 GSCF programs of scale in place.
+Based on these figures, the potential supply chain finance market size for the US is estimated to be approximately $600 billion in traded volume per annum.
 These programs are run both domestically and cross-border and in multiple currencies.
 Still, the market potential is far from its capacity.
-If examining spending of large organizations, such as Lowe's $33 billion in spend, it becomes apparent that Supply Chain Finance programs usually require a multi-bank platform due to the credit and capital issues associated with banks.
+If examining spending of large organizations, such as Lowe's $33 billion in spend, it becomes apparent that supply chain finance programs usually require a multi-bank platform due to the credit and capital issues associated with banks.

 Market growth

-Market experts estimate that only 10% of the global available marketplace has been satisfied with Supply Chain Finance, revealing a large potential market for growth.
-The market is expected to continue to expand strongly in the coming years at a rate of approximately 20-30% per annum and 10% per annum by 2020.
+In 2011, the reverse factoring market was still very small, accounting for less than 3% of the factoring market.
+As of 2013, market experts estimated that only 10% of the global available marketplace had been "satisfied" with supply chain finance, revealing a large potential market for growth.
+The market was expected to continue to expand at a rate of approximately 20-30% per annum and 10% per annum by 2020.
 The highest growth of supply chain finance programs currently originates from the US and Western Europe.
-Asia - India and China in particular, are considered the markets with most potential in the coming years.
+Asian countries, India and China in particular, are considered the markets with most potential in the coming years.
 The driving forces behind the rapid growth of supply chain finance programs are: